DainTrain/word-tank/README.md

 # word-tank
-A single-page application for creating Anki cards from Merriam-Webster's Dictionary
+A single-page application for creating Anki cards from Merriam-Webster's Dictionary entries